blahsd/supernerd.widget/README.md

 # Cashew

-Cashew is an extensible, customisable menubar replacement for macOS.
+Cashew the second release of Supernerd, an extensible, customisable menubar replacement for macOS.
 Built with Ubersicht.

 ![supernerd_img](./demo/demo-standard.png)